solidi/writing/14-the-manager-stew.md

 I overheard someone say, “management is hard.”
 Thank you for the courageous statement.
 You inspired me to write this short.

 Management is extraordinarily hard.
 The perception of the profession is *thankless* because we play the role of business.
 And we get it from all sides.
-The company takes priority.
-The individual performing the role of a manager takes a back seat.
+The company takes priority and the individual performing the role of a manager takes a back seat.

-The *how* of management is by doing.
+The "*how*" of management is by doing.
 Mentors are virtually [distant](https://randsinrepose.com/).
-I know through training and experience, it has many facets and methods.
-After some years, I have invented a style of moving ideas into action.
-And in my own opinion, most of the management’s work is completed before core working hours.
+I know through training and experience, working has many facets and methods.
+And after some years, I have invented a style of moving ideas into action.
+In my own opinion, management’s hard work is completed before core working hours.

 > I’m steering what had been decided that morning.